-Risk Warning: Risk Warning: CFDs are leveraged products that incur a high level of risk and can result in the loss of all your capital and may therefore not be suitable for all investors.
+Risk Warning: CFDs are leveraged products that incur a high level of risk and can result in the loss of all your capital and may therefore not be suitable for all investors.
 You should not risk more than you are prepared to lose and before deciding to trade, please ensure you understand the risks involved, take the level of your experience into consideration and seek independent advice if necessary.
 We strictly do not provide investment advice.
-MRTMarkets.com is operated by AF TECHNOLOGIES LTD, located at 1st floor, 2 Woodberry Grove Fichley, London, England.
-Transactions will appear on your credit card statement as: MRT Markets, +442031293290.
+MRTMarkets.com is operated by MRTMarkets.com, operated by MRTSECURITIES LIMITED, located at Law Partners House, Kumul Highway, Port Vila, Vanuatu POB212.
+Content on this site is licensed under a MRT Securities Limited license by Vanuatu MFEM 16/12/2016.Transactions will appear on your credit card statement as: MRT Markets, +442031293290.
 For any additional information contact us by email email@example.com or by phone.
-To view gold prices visit gold price, for forex news visit Trading Secrets , Restricted Jurisdictions: We do not establish accounts to residents of certain jurisdictions including, Iran, Iraq, Libya , Korea North and USA.
+To view gold prices visit gold price, for forex news visit Trading Secrets , Restricted Jurisdictions: We do not establish accounts to residents of certain jurisdictions including, Iran, Iraq, Libya , Korea North and the USA.